Skip to main content

 How our WebSocket connection works

-Our JavaScript code is added to each of your website pages to identify the type of page and send data back to our servers using a WebSocket.
+JavaScript code is added to each of your website pages to identify the type of page and send data back to our servers using a WebSocket.

 3. Select the Network tab.

 The continuously open (pending) nature of the WebSocket connection can cause it to be flagged as an issue by some monitoring and performance tools.
 This is because they're not designed to handle the protocol.
-However, this connection is perfectly normal and should not impact the performance of your site, so can usually be ignored.
+However, this connection is perfectly normal and should not impact the performance of your site, so it can usually be ignored.

 In cases where making a WebSocket connection fails, our script falls back to sending data to our server through HTTPS instead